PSU3D0/quickscript/README.md

   Its brevity and rich docstrings make it ideal as context for large language models (LLMs), ensuring consistent patterns in generated code.

 - **Lightweight & Extensible:**
-  No bloat—just the essentials, with optional features that you can integrate as your project grows.
+  No bloat—just the essentials, with optional features you can integrate as your project grows.

 ---